panchenko-yuriy-alexandrovich/github-scanner/README.md

 # github-scanner
-scan github for repositories with speciifc names the API is scanning GihHub with GitHub API calculate unique repo names and returning current search and previous one with calculated difference.
+scan github for repositories with speciifc names.

+This API is scanning GihHub with GitHub API, calculates unique repo names and is returning current search and previous one with calculated difference.

 - Server API is using Jooby
 - DB is Postgres